David McWilliams (economist): Economic and Monetary Union

-During the post 2008 Financial Crisis, McWilliams questioned Ireland's continued participation in the Economic and Monetary Union of the European Union in his books.
+After the 2008 financial crisis, McWilliams questioned Ireland's continued participation in the Economic and Monetary Union of the European Union in his books.
 In an interview with Irish broadcaster Marian Finucane, on RTÉ (17 January 2009) and reported in the international press, McWilliams argued: "What I am saying is, that in Europe, if Ireland continues hurtling down this road, which is close to default, the whole of Europe will be badly affected, the credibility of the euro will be badly affected. ..
 It is very essential that we go to Europe and say we have a serious problem. … the way we get out of this is either – there are two options – either, we default, or we pull out of the euro.
 If we have a single currency, there are obligations and responsibilities on both sides.
 The idea that France and Germany can just hang us out to dry – as has been the talk the past few days – should not be taken lying down."